 You don’t need to in very deep.
 But invest just a little bit of your time with these two publications:

 If you are a full-time planned giving person, you should be making between 90 and 110 donor visits per year.
+This means, if you like people, you will greatly excel in planned giving.

 Why is planned giving a better career?